Client-Side Web SDK

 Call the reject("some error message")

 method to communicate to the SDK any issues while trying to obtain the OTP value.
-Report an error if the user explicitly cancels the SMS OTP transaction or presses the back button to exit out of the SMS OTP finish step screen.
+Report an error if the customer cancels the SMS OTP transaction or presses the back button to exit out of the SMS OTP finish step screen.

 Also call the resolve(result: OtpFinishResult)